yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Challenge of App2App with Brokers

-## App2App with brokers requires a web browser
+## App2App with OAuth Brokers requires a web browser

 ~~~ aasvg
 {::include art/app2app-w-brokers-and-browser.ascii-art}
 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }

-Since OAuth Brokers reside on web domains which no native app claims as Deep Links, OAuth requests to Brokers and responses to Broker's redirect_uri will be handled by a web browser.
+Since OAuth Brokers url's are not claimed by any native app, requests targeting them (OAuth requests and redirect_uri responses) are handled by a web browser.

 ## Impact of using a web browser

-Using a web browser downgrades the user experience in several ways.
-The browser may be noticed by end-user as it is loading urls and redirecting to native apps.
+Using a web browser downgrades the user experience in several ways:

+* Some browsers do not support deep links at all.
+Others may not support deep links depending on the settings used.
-The browser may prompt end-user for consent before opening deep links, introducing additional friction.
+* The browser may prompt end-user for consent before opening deep links, introducing additional friction.

-App developers have limited control as to which browser will be opened on the return redirect to the Broker, so any cookies used to bind session identifiers (nonce, state or PKCE verifier) to the user agent may be lost, causing the flow to break.
+* Even if the browser supports deep links and does not prompt the end-user, browser loading of urls and redirecting may be noticeable.

-Finally, the browser may be left after the flow ends with "orphan" browser tabs used for redirection.
+* The browser may be left after the flow ends with "orphan" browser tabs used for redirection.
 While these do not impact the process directly, they can be seen as clutter which degrades the overall UX's cleanliness.

+In addition, app developers cannot control which browser will be used to handle the response redirect_uri, which risks losing of cookies used to bind session identifiers (nonce, state or PKCE verifier) to the user agent, which may break the flow.

 # App2Web
 ~~~ aasvg